Associate Professor, Department of Civil Engineering, Merrimack College

-Welcome to the website of Dr. James Kaklamanos, Assistant Professor of Civil Engineering at Merrimack College.
+Welcome to the website of Dr. James Kaklamanos, Associate Professor of Civil Engineering at Merrimack College.
 Jim Kaklamanos joined the faculty of the Department of Civil Engineering at Merrimack College in North Andover, Mass., in fall 2012.
 He obtained his degrees in Civil and Environmental Engineering from Tufts University (BSCE 2008, M.S.
 2010, Ph.D.
 2012).
 He specializes in geotechnical engineering, and his research focuses in the area of geotechnical earthquake engineering, specifically on the improvement of models for predicting earthquake-induced ground motions.
-Jim’s published work has included research on ground-motion prediction equations, site response analyses, uncertainty in earthquake engineering, and engineering education.
+Jim’s published work has included research on site response analyses, ground-motion models, uncertainty in earthquake engineering, and engineering education.

 At Merrimack College, Jim has taught courses in geotechnical engineering, foundation engineering, earth retaining structures, earthquake engineering, engineering mechanics, and engineering probability and statistics.
-He serves as the faculty advisor to the Merrimack College chapter of the American Society of Civil Engineers (ASCE).
-At the local and national levels, he is involved in the American Society of Civil Engineers, Seismological Society of America (SSA), and the Earthquake Engineering Research Institute (EERI).
-Jim has been named as one of the 2017 Top Ten New Faces of Civil Engineering by ASCE.
-For more information on Jim’s research, teaching, and service, please explore the subpages on this site, view Jim’s video profile, and/or visit his Merrimack webpage.
+At the local and national levels, he has been involved in the American Society of Civil Engineers (ASCE), Seismological Society of America (SSA), Earthquake Engineering Research Institute (EERI), and American Society for Engineering Education (ASEE).
+He is a member of the Ground Motion Characterization Technical Integration Team for the Senior Seismic Hazard Analysis Committee (SSHAC) Level 3 probabilistic seismic hazard analysis at Idaho National Laboratory.
+Jim was named as one of the 2017 Top Ten New Faces of Civil Engineering by ASCE, was recognized as a 2020 New Face in Geoengineering by the ASCE Geo-Institute, and received the 2017 ASCE ExCEEd New Faculty Excellence in Teaching Award and 2019 Boston Society of Civil Engineers Section/ASCE College Educator Award.
+For more information on Jim’s research, teaching, and service, please explore the subpages on this site, view Jim’s video profile below, and/or visit his Merrimack webpage.